 The Catskills are located just over 100 miles north of New York City and are home to a variety of terrain.
 In one run you can experience technical scrambles, runnable ridgelines, and long vertical climbs.
 These trails are stunning, isolated, and the perfect training grounds for trail runners looking to up their game.

-The Running Kind and Metta Performance have designed specific programming to enhance your trail running skills in the mountains.
+The Running Kind has designed specific programming to enhance your trail running skills in the mountains.
 Not only will you be provided with on trail experience over challenging terrain, but you will also have the option to participate in mental performance discussions.
 By curating a small group setting, our coaches are able to provide individual attention to each runner throughout the weekend.
 It is the goal of this training camp that you leave feeling connected, physically and mentally, to yourself and ready to take on your next adventure!

 phoenicia, ny